siderolabs/talos/website/content/docs/v0.7/Cloud Platforms/digitalocean.md

 ### Create the Image

 First, download the Digital Ocean image from a Talos release.
+Extract the archive to get the `disk.raw` file, compress it using
+`gzip` to `disk.raw.gz`.

 Using an upload method of your choice (`doctl` does not have Spaces support), upload the image to a space.
 Now, create an image using the URL of the uploaded image: